Officer Candidate School (United States Navy): Course of training

-Today OCS classes are numbered by the federal fiscal year of their graduation (e.g., 09-19 would be the ninth class to graduate in fiscal year 2019).
+OCS classes are numbered by the federal fiscal year of their graduation (e.g., 09-19 would be the ninth class to graduate in fiscal year 2019).

-Presently those in training at OCS are mustered at the pay grade of E-5 unless they are prior enlisted already holding a higher pay grade.
+Those in training at OCS are mustered at the pay grade of E-5 unless they are prior enlisted already holding a higher pay grade.
 While attending OCS the students hold the rank of Officer Candidate Under Instruction Second Class (OCUI2).
 Officer candidate uniforms are similar to those worn at NROTC programs and USNA, but officer candidates are never referred to as midshipmen.

 Classes advance through four distinct phases, gradually taking on greater responsibility and preparing to commission: